The Grinch (film): Animation

 The animation was created by Illumination Mac Guff in Paris, France.
 Several software programs were used in creating the film's CGI characters including Maya, ZBrush, and Nuke as well as in-house software.
 A 3D CGI model of the town of Whoville through which a virtual camera could travel was crafted using Maya, ZBrush, Foundry's Mari, and Allegorithmic's Substance Painter.

 Music

 Danny Elfman composed the film's score.
 Tyler, the Creator wrote a new song for the film titled "I Am the Grinch".
-Tyler and Danny Elfman, who composed the film's score, collaborated on a new version of the song "You're a Mean One, Mr. Grinch" for the film, which was featured in the final trailer, and early on in the film itself.
+Tyler and Elfman collaborated on a new version of the song "You're a Mean One, Mr. Grinch" for the film, which was featured in the final trailer, and early on in the film itself.
 The score and soundtrack albums were released (both digitally and on CD) and the film.

 Release

 Theatrical

-The film was originally scheduled to be released on November 10, 2017, but on June 7, 2016, it was pushed back to November 9, 2018.
+The film was originally scheduled to be released on November 10, 2017, but it was pushed back to November 9, 2018.